Language Tour

 What you can actually run today

-Right now, DEXA’s reference implementation is an interpreter over DX-IR:
+Right now, DEXA’s reference implementation is an interpreter over DX-IR, with a structured result type:

 - Parse